mikeraab/docker001/Participant-Guide.md

 $ docker rm short_id
 ```

-Now that the container is removed, you can remove the image and force the container to be run from the image on the Docker Hub with the "rmi" command
+Now that the container is removed, you can remove the image locally on the host, and force the container to be run from the image on the Docker Hub.
+Use the "rmi" command to remove an image.

-Remove the image that you pushed to the Docker Hub:
+Remove the image locally that you pushed to the Docker Hub:

 ```
 $ Docker rmi username/docker-whale
 ```

-Verify the images are removed.
+Verify the images are removed from your host.
 View all Docker images with the images command:

 ```
 $ docker images
 ```

-Now, run the image directly from your repository on Dockerhub, and force a new pull of the image (because the image does not exist locally):
+Now, run the image directly from your repository on Dockerhub, and force a new pull of the image, because the image does not exist locally:

 ```
 $ docker run username/docker-whale